Prometheusx-git/plugin.video.unofficial9anime/README.md

  - Metadata support for specials and OVAs is lackluster.
  - Queueing a show when related links are enabled results in an infinite loop.
 This cannot be fixed, but a workaround is available by disabling related links in the settings.

-## Future Plans
-In no particular order:
- - Sync watched status with the 9anime website for logged-in users
- - Investigate possible Trakt integration
- - Add a "Go to page" option for submenus under Browse
- - Add support for selecting videos from different servers or Openload.